Ai-Vonie/Sky1984-Sheets-Collection/README.md

 1. Go to the main repository page.
 2. Click the green **`<> Code`** button.
 3. Select [**`Download ZIP`**](https://github.com/Ai-Vonie/Sky1984-Sheets-Collection/archive/refs/heads/master.zip) from the dropdown menu.

+Can also download a specific folder or the entire repository from the [**Releases**](https://github.com/Ai-Vonie/Sky1984-Sheets-Collection/releases) tab.

 # 💭 Why?